itsapi/8-bit-emulator/README.md

 Instructions
 ------------

-Registers are written as Rx in the assembly, where x is a register in hex from 0-15.
+Registers are written as Rx in the assembly, where x is a register from 0-15.
 In the machine code a register is 4 bits and a number or address is 1 byte.

 Hex Opcode | Assembly               | Memory Layout (hex) | Description
 ---------- | ---------------------- | ------------------- | -----------